 Question of the Week

-Send Answers to firstname.lastname@example.org all correct answer will go into a hat and first out wins a meal from 2 on a Monday pasta night.
+Can you name 8 types of sausages and where they come from?
+Send Answers to firstname.lastname@example.org.
+All correct answers will go into a hat and first out wins a meal from 2!

 This week’s Recipe

 With Lk starting their Sunday Lunches on the 18th September there can only be one dish.
 This is taken from a dear friend of mine Mr Brian Turner

 Roast beef with Yorkshire Pudding and Horseradish Potato Cake